kenigbolo/web-scrapper/README.md

 * Ruby version 2.5.1 and above
 * Rails 5.0.0

-Once you have those two, you can then go to your command line and navigate into the project's folder then run the following:
+Once you have those two, navigate into the project's root folder and do the following:

 * Run `bundle install` to install all other dependencies

-    ***Note*** some gems might cause issues while installing, so for unix/linux users try `sudo gem install <gem_name>`
+    ***Note*** some gems may or may not cause issues while installing, so for unix/linux users try `sudo gem install <gem_name>`
 * Run `rails db:migrate` or `rake db:migrate`
-* Run `rails db:seed`  or `rake db:seed` to seed the `db` if neccessary.

 (*the `rake` command was used for rails version prior rails 5.
 But it is no logner required*)